 How to Store Big Mattresses?

-For big sizes, such as King or California King, as well as all high-profile mattresses, the main concern is their weight.
+For big sizes, such as King, California King or bulky RV mattresses (check the best ones on this page), as well as all high-profile mattresses, the main concern is their weight.
 If you place these mattresses on a lumpy surface or decide to store them on the side, they might crook and bend under their weight and lose all supportive properties.

 So, the best you can do to properly store your King-sized mattress is to place it flat and ensure no things are lying on it, so the top layers won’t get deformed.